← Back to ResourcesBreed Guides

 Critical toxic foods:

-• Grapes + raisins — kidney failure even from small amounts
+• Grapes and raisins.
+Kidney failure even from small amounts.

-• Onions + garlic, macadamia nuts, alcohol, caffeine
+• Onions, garlic, macadamia nuts, alcohol, and caffeine.

 Calgary holiday protocol:

-• Halloween: candy in sealed containers in cabinets.
-Trick-or-treaters' candy never on coffee table.
-Beagle gated during evening
+• Halloween: candy in sealed containers inside cabinets.
+Trick-or-treater bowls never on a coffee table.
+Beagle gated away during evening traffic.

-Always check ingredients — pet treats sometimes contain xylitol.
+Always check ingredients.
+Some pet treats contain xylitol.
 Read labels.

 Emergency poison control: